danijia/danijia/README.md

 - Email: hdanijia@gmail.com
 - Linkedin: https://www.linkedin.com/in/danijia/

+## 🎯 Purpose
-## On a mission to turn curiosity into clean queries and actionable insights
+I'm on a mission to turn curiosity into clean queries and actionable insights